Smoked Trout Terrines

 In traditional cooking, the terrine dish often would be made in the shape of an animal, usually depicting the contents of the terrine.

 Another meaning of terrine is the actual food that is cooked or served in these containers.
-The food is constructed in loaf-shaped layers of either meat or fish, like in our smoked trout terrines recipe, and can sometimes actually contain vegetables which are served cold either in the terrine it was cooked in or sliced.
+The food is constructed in loaf-shaped layers of either meat or fish, like in our smoked trout terrines recipe, and can sometimes actually contain vegetables that are served cold either in the terrine it was cooked in or sliced.